AdobeDocs/experience-manager-forms-cloud-service.en/help/lazy-loading-adaptive-forms.md

 Important points to keep in mind while developing scripts for lazy loading panels are as follows:

-* Ensure that initialize and calculate scripts used on the fields of a lazy loaded fragment are are idempotent in nature.
+* Ensure that initialize and calculate scripts used on the fields of a lazy loaded fragment are idempotent in nature.
 Idempotent scripts are those which have same effect even after multiple executions.
 * Use the globally available property of fields to make value of fields located in a lazy loading panel available to all other panels of a form.
 * Do not forward reference value of a field inside a lazy panel irrespective of field being marked globally across fragments or not.
 * Use panel reset feature to reset everything visible on the panel by using the following click expression.